syncfusion/blazor-showcase-bpmn-editor/README.md

 ### Run

+#### Server app:
+1. Clone this repository.
+2. Open the `.csproj` file in VS 2022.
+3. Click the green run button in the toolbar.

+#### WASM app:
-* Clone this repository.
+1. Clone this repository.
-* Open the project in Visual Studio 2022.
+2. Open the `.sln` file in VS 2022.
-* Run the demo.
+3. Click the green run button in the toolbar.

 ## Demo